What Potential Whistleblowers Need to Know About the Dodd-Frank Act

 The FCA also prohibits retaliation against whistleblowers, and allows whistleblowers who have been retaliated against to seek double damages and other remedies.

 If you have information concerning violations of securities or commodities laws, please contact our team of experienced whistleblower attorneys.
 The attorneys at Constantine Cannon apply extensive knowledge and years of experience in the representation of our clients.
 Our whistleblower attorneys help our clients successfully expose misconduct.
-Our firm has obtained $240 million in awards for our whistleblower clients.
+Our firm has obtained over $350 million in awards for our whistleblower clients.